staromand/ecarstrade/readme_files/TEST.md

 If IDE was configured to connect to the project database before, you can further explore the schema in the database manager

+### Data
+After the import command is executed, the tables will be populated with data of the three entities described above.

 ### About indexes
 Only the indexes necessary for the task were used in the project.
 The examinee understands that additional indexes may be required for some queries in a real project